New technique may make newborn intubation safer

 Summary

-This study looked at whether using a noninvasive breathing support (NIV) during the placement of a breathing tube in newborns can make the procedure safer and more successful.
-Researchers tracked 50 infants who needed intubation in the delivery room or intensive care unit.
-The goal was to see if this approach reduces drops in oxygen or heart rate during the first attempt.
+This study looked at whether using a gentle breathing support (noninvasive ventilation) during the placement of a breathing tube in newborns can make the procedure safer and more successful.
+Researchers observed 50 infants who needed a breathing tube in the delivery room or intensive care unit.
+The goal was to see if this approach reduces drops in oxygen levels and heart rate during the procedure.

 Get updates